ostrodmit/AdaFilter/README.md

 ## Usage and Documentation
 The user deals with the two functions, ``filter_recovery`` and ``fit_filter``, implemented in eponymous files.

 - ``filter_recovery`` provides a high-level interface for denosing.
-It accepts three parameters: 1D or 2D array of observations ``y``, structure ``params`` with denoising parameters, and structure ``solver_control`` with parameters of the filter-fitting procedure specialized first-order algorithm which fits an adaptive filter.
+It accepts three parameters:
+.- 1D or 2D array of observations ``y``;
+.- structure ``params`` with denoising parameters;
+.- optionally, structure ``solver_control`` with parameters of the filter-fitting procedure specialized first-order algorithm which fits an adaptive filter.

 - ``fit_filter``